irenecolomboo/Quantum-Trend-Forecasting/README.md

 The **interactive app** allows users to:

-- 🔮 Forecast future growth (2025–2028) for any of the 39 subfields.
+- Forecast future growth (2025–2028) for any of the 39 subfields.
-- 📊 Compare multiple subfields side by side.
+- Compare multiple subfields side by side.
-- 🌍 Explore country level contributions (bar charts + maps).
+- Explore country level contributions (bar charts + maps).
 Which countries contributed the most in terms of reseearch/patents/investments within this topics?
-- 📥 Export graphs and data as CSV or PNG.
+- Export graphs and data as CSV or PNG.
-- ℹ️ Get explanations of model choices (RMSE, polynomial degree, weights in the interface, good for future testing or reproducing work).
+- Get explanations of model choices (RMSE, polynomial degree, weights in the interface, good for future testing or reproducing work).

 ---